ultrabug/py3status/py3status/modules/README.md

                          Configuration parameters:
                              - cache_timeout : how often we refresh this module in seconds
+                             - color         : color of printed text
                              - script_path   : script you want to show output of (compulsory)
-                             - color         : color of printed text
-                             - on_click      : read goo.gl/u10n0x

                          @author frimdo ztracenastopa@centrum.cz
                          ---